katia-energizer/tutorial_regular_expressions_search/tutorial.md

 * [Create a regular expression](#Create-a-regular-expression)
 * [Search with a regular expression](#Search-with-a-regular-expression)

-   In this part, you will learn about five search functions:
+   In the second part, you will learn about five search functions:

    | **Function** | **Description**  |
    |---------------|------------------|